 These small countries are located all around the world — whether you want to soak in the energy of a bustling city or enjoy the peace of a deserted beach, there’s an option that fits the bill.

-Here is a list of the smallest countries in the world BY AREA:
+List of the smallest countries in the world BY AREA

 Measuring just 0.17 square miles (0.44 km²), Vatican City is the smallest country in the world by area.
 In fact, it’s so tiny that you might not even notice when you cross its borders.
 Located in the middle of Rome, Italy’s largest and busiest city, this tiny country blends in with the rest of the metro area.